Thaccus/Starbase-Nav-Suite/README.md

   Where quad?

-  This sytem was meant to be apporachable for people just getting into the game with little to no shipwrighting or coding chops.
+  This sytem was meant to be approachable for people just getting into the game with little to no shipwrighting or coding chops.
 A quad version with chip execution queing and fast vectors is coming SOONtm.
 Beware: It will not be as simple to set up and will eat YOLOLchips like candy.

-My question isnt in the faq.
+My question isn't in the faq.
 What do?

  Contact me here, on reddit /u/Thaccus, or on discord Thaccus#0591(Make sure you are in one of the Starbase/SSS/Cylon discords or friend me to message me.)